Fohdeesha/quanta-brocade/documentation/index.md

 boot system tftp 192.168.1.49 brocadeimage.bin
 ```

-It will now boot into the full brocade firmware, however we still need to actually flash it to the device flash as well as fix flash permissions by re-flashing the bootloader using Brocade's official bootloader flashing routine:
+It will now boot into the full Brocade firmware, however we still need to actually flash it to the device flash as well as fix flash permissions by re-flashing the bootloader using Brocade's official bootloader flashing routine.

-give the mgmt interface an address so it can contact your tftp server:
+First give the management interface an address so it can contact your tftp server:
 ```
 enable
 conf t